rajpal-virk/LearningNotes/Notes/docs/Git/git-notes.md

 # commit without staging
 - git commit with -a flog

+# How to unmodify a modified file to last commit
+- git restore <fileName>

-# How to unstage staged changesadfaf
+# How to remove a file from staged area to unstaged area
+- git restore --staged <fileName>